-Don’t eat that!
-But wait, this slime is OK if a nibble happens!
-We know some kids are forever going to taste things and some kids are too young to know not to taste everything.
-Yet, you still want to make some cool slime or putty with them.
-Bring on a fun edible marshallow slime that doubles as a cool putty idea too!
+Want to know how to make slime food?
+A fun edible slime recipe that’s OK if a nibble happens!
+Have kids who will forever taste things or are too young to know not to taste everything.
+Bring on a fun edible marshmallow slime that also doubles as a cool putty idea!
 Homemade slime is what we love to play with here!

 EDIBLE SLIME KIDS WILL LOVE

-Taste safe or edible slime is not something we do a whole lot of but sometimes you just need an alternative to the classic slime recipes that use liquid starch, saline solution, or borax powder.
+Taste safe or edible slime is a fun alternative to the classic slime recipes that use liquid starch, saline solution, or borax powder.

 This is totally a borax free slime that’s completely non-toxic and perfect for kids who love to sample their activities!